maxweill/Konakona/README.md

-## Twitter Screenshot Bot
+## Konakona - An Automated Adhoc Twitter Screenshot Bot
-This is a python script that runs as the back end of a twitter 'screenshot' bot.
+Konakona is a generic twitter screenshot / video posting bot written in Python.
+This project was originally developed for [@LuckyStarPicBot](https://twitter.com/LuckyStarPicBot).

+### What is this?
+This bot was written in order to generate a constant stream of content for a twitter bot that avoids the overhead of manual uploads or pre-clipping images and video files.

 It works by first parsing through a directory and selecting a video.
-It then generates a screenshot at a random time from that video, and uploads it to twitter.
+It then uses ffmpeg to generate a screenshot at a random time from that video, then uploads it to twitter.

 The bot also has the ability to parse through multiple directories, so you can give it a larger organized selection of videos to choose from.